ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 5. Click **Modify**.
 6. Your new storage allocation is available in a few minutes.

 The Operating system must rescan the storage and reload the multipath device map to reflect the expanded volume size.
 Resizing of the partition and file system are also required.
 For more information about expanding the file system, see your OS Documentation.
-For example, [RHEL 8 - Modifying Logical Volume](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_logical_volumes/modifying-the-size-of-a-logical-volume_configuring-and-managing-logical-volumes){: external} or [Microsoft&reg; - Extend a basic volume](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}.
+For example, [RHEL 8 - Modifying Logical Volume](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_logical_volumes/modifying-the-size-of-a-logical-volume_configuring-and-managing-logical-volumes){: external} or [Microsoft - Extend a basic volume](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}.
 {: tip}

 ## Resizing storage from the CLI